kpavlis/vr-game/README.md

 **A low-poly VR adventure built with Unity and C#.**

+> ℹ️ This project is not open source and does not grant any usage rights.
+> For usage terms and legal information, see [Code Ownership & Usage Terms](#-code-ownership--usage-terms).

 ## 🧭 Overview

 Village Neighbors is a simple virtual reality game developed in Unity using C#.
 The player explores a stylized village, interacts with objects and signs, and searches for a hidden treasure.
 The game includes animated elements, patrolling NPCs, and a pause menu with basic settings.